dscc-admin-ch/lomas/docs/server/administration/datasets.md

 # Managing Datasets via the Admin Dashboard

+!!! tip "__If using Dex__"

-__Note if using Dex:__ By default, the lifetime of tokens delivered by Dex is set very short to speed up our test runs.
+    By default, the lifetime of tokens delivered by Dex is set very short to speed up our test runs.
 Make sure to change the setting (in `devenv/dex.nix`) to larger value when testing the dashboard.

 ## Supported storage